Enlarged Edition of Lewis Evans' seminal Map of the Middle British Colonies, updated, corrected, and extended by Governor Thomas Pownall in 1776

-Unlike the pirated editions, Pownall's map is issued from the original Evans plate, with an addition of New England and a group of tables, naming townships in the Colonies.
-It bears Evans' Tribute of Gratitude… in the upper left corner.
-Pownall had been a great supporter of Evans and pledged the proceeds from the map to Evans' daughter.
-The plate was engraved by James Turner in Philadelphia, Evans' map is a milestone both for its political significance and extension of cartographic knowledge in the region.
+Unlike the pirated editions, Pownall's map is issued from the original Evans plate, with the addition of New England and a group of tables which name townships in the Colonies.
+It retains Evans' dedication to Pownall.
+Pownall had been a great supporter of Evans and pledged the proceeds from this edition to Evans' daughter.
+The plate was engraved by James Turner in Philadelphia.

-Despite his ignominious demise, Evans' fervor for British control of the Trans-Alleghany West and the Ohio Valley comes through clearly in his writings.
-In his "Analysis" which accompanied his original map, Evans states:
+Despite his ignominious demise, Evans' fervor for British control of the Trans-Alleghany West and the Ohio River Valley comes through clearly in his writings.
+In his Analysis, which accompanied his original map, Evans states:

 The Map, that these Sheets accompany, and that they are intended to explain and supply, is presented to the Public, when a longer Time was indeed necessary to have given it the Degree of Correctness that was intended it.
 But the present Conjuncture of Affairs in America, and the generous Assistance of the Assembly of Pensilvania, have brought it to Light, when the Public will, it is hoped, receive Advantage from it, that will render an Apology for its premature Publication needless; and think it worthy the Encouragement of a Body who devote the Public Money to the Public Service.